 Painting with Brushes

-To paint with a vector brush tool, it is recommended that first the Brush Style panel is opened and a brush shape is selected in the panel along with other brush options.
-The details of the Brush Style panel are documented in the Vector Brushes chapter.
+To paint with a vector brush tool, it is recommended that first the Brushes panel is opened and a brush shape is selected in the panel along with other brush options.
+The details of the Brushes panel are documented in the Vector Brushes chapter.

 The Brush Tool